Low-Cost Spay & Neuter Clinic

 There are a number of important reasons why you should spay and neuter your pets:

 - Overpopulation control: One of the primary reasons for spaying and neutering is to control the pet population.
 There are millions of stray and homeless animals worldwide, and many of them end up in shelters or live on the streets.
-By spaying and neutering our pets, we can help prevent the birth of unwanted litters and reduce the number of animals that end up abandoned or euthanized.
+By spaying and neutering our pets, we can help prevent the birth of accidental litters and reduce the number of animals that end up abandoned or euthanized.

 - Health benefits: Spaying and neutering can provide significant health benefits for pets.
 In females, spaying eliminates the risk of uterine infections and greatly reduces the risk of mammary gland tumors, which can be cancerous.
 In males, neutering helps prevent testicular cancer and reduces the risk of prostate problems.
 Spaying and neutering can also reduce behavioral problems, such as roaming, aggression, and marking territory.